msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

 = 10.0.0 - Date to be announced =
-* [NEW] Apple Pay, Google Pay, and PIX payment methods (via IfthenPay Gateway)
+* [NEW] Apple Pay, Google Pay, and PIX payment methods (via ifthenpay Gateway)
-* [NEW] Plugin name: Multibanco, MB WAY, Credit card, Apple Pay, Google Pay, Payshop, Cofidis Pay, and PIX (IfthenPay) for WooCommerce
+* [NEW] Plugin name: Multibanco, MB WAY, Credit card, Apple Pay, Google Pay, Payshop, Cofidis Pay, and PIX (ifthenpay) for WooCommerce
 * [TWEAK] Also reload “Thank you” page when the payment is expired
 * [TWEAK] Better cache busting when reloading the “Thank you” page
 * [TWEAK] Resize payment methods banner on the order admin page